 He didn't say to stop there, however.
 Phase #2...

 •Go next to Judea and Samaria.
-Judea-that's the district where Jerusalem was located.
-And Samaria-that was the next district to the north.
-And by the way, in Samaria the people and the culture were different.
+Judea-that's the district where Jerusalem was located, about 50 miles long and 30 miles wide, for comparison purposes about two and a half times the size of Scioto county.